grab a cup of coffee &

 Yup!
 Exactly what it means.
 Go out and create more work for yourself rather than just waiting to be booked.
 In no way is this a competition but I just think it’s a good point to observe, I have friends that have been doing photography for years and years waiting around to be booked, while I am constantly looking at my calendar and filling it up with work.
 And yes some of that work is free even after going full-time.
 For example, let’s just say there is a certain client you are really trying to target with a style and look you are wanting to move towards to but don’t really have a lot of content for that.
 It’s kind of like throwing an extra cookie in the bag for a customer at your expense, but realizing the return of investment charging for that cookie would never produce.

 So one thing I have learned over the years is that many people can not stand the thought of not having a paycheck guaranteed to them every two weeks, even if it means working their entire life doing something they are not passionate about.
 And I don’t mean you’ve learned to love and can do well, I mean your calling, what fills your soul, what you think about constantly while you are at work or not at work.
 But, it totally makes sense, I get it.
 It is scary.
 I guess for me, it’s just motivation.
 Just like Will Smith said during an interview, his biggest fear is fear, feeling afraid of something.
 So, he pushes himself to attack it, overcome it, motivate himself.
-Although, if that idea doesn’t really resonate as well and honestly in your specific time of life, just not practical with kids and a mortgage etc.
+Although, if that idea doesn’t really resonate as well, and in your specific time of life, just not practical with kids and a mortgage, etc., then here is a tip for you.

-Well here’s one thing I did in order to teach others to do the same thing.
 I knew as a wedding photographer and portrait photographer the income wouldn’t necessarily be regular.
 Frequent doesn’t always mean regular.
-The invoices and checks can definitely be large but I wanted to think of something I could still do within my field on a regular basis that would generate income and still love doing it.
+The invoices and checks can definitely be large but I wanted to think of something I could still do within my field on a regular basis that would generate income, and I’d still love doing it.
 For me, that was working my way into photographing for UberEATS.
 Is it still photography?
 Absolutely!
 Regularly on a schedule?
 Yes!
 And best of all it’s so fun traveling to different restaurants, learning about their stories, and obviously the variety in foods to eat here and there.
 Maybe your industry isn’t in photography but you can still set up something.
 For example, a dancer.
-Lets say this dancer earns income from different gigs she frequently gets around the year.
+Let’s say this dancer earns income from different gigs she frequently gets around the year.
 Although, frequent there are still times where earning income to save money long term or for any reason might be of concern.
 So she finds a way, once a week, still in dance, to teach dance.
 Maybe her own dance classes or at some kind of club, gym, school, or even online.
 Finding a way to create regular income other than just frequent can really help with better calculating retirement, or vacation trips, extra expenses, or just anything in general as even our business profiting can profit up and down.

 Hopefully these 4 simple strategies can help kick in some ideas to not only help go full-time if you aren’t already but just help with growing your business a little further full-time or part-time!